30 Powerful Bible Verses About David And Goliath

 This verse highlights the emotional impact of Goliath’s challenge.
 Even Saul, Israel’s king, who should have inspired confidence, is filled with fear.
 It emphasizes how fear can affect even those in leadership positions and how it can hinder collective courage.

-READ ALSO 17 Encouraging Bible Verses About Self Love
+READ ALSO 30 Powerful Bible Verses About Strength In Hard Times

 5. 1 Samuel 17:12-15